yashas224/Stress-Test-Silence-Alerts/README.md

 # Stress-Test-Silence-Alerts
 Personal Java Project done for a work requirement.
+Reads yaml file from a path mentioned and invokes respective API's.